visionmedia/expressjs.com/en/advanced/best-practice-performance.md

 * [Error Handling in Node.js](https://www.tritondatacenter.com/node-js/production/design/errors)

-#### What not to do

-One thing you should _not_ do is to listen for the `uncaughtException` event, emitted when an exception bubbles all the way back to the event loop.
-Adding an event listener for `uncaughtException` will change the default behavior of the process that is encountering an exception; the process will continue to run despite the exception.
-This might sound like a good way of preventing your app from crashing, but continuing to run the app after an uncaught exception is a dangerous practice and is not recommended, because the state of the process becomes unreliable and unpredictable.

-Additionally, using `uncaughtException` is officially recognized as [crude](https://nodejs.org/api/process.html#process_event_uncaughtexception).
-So listening for `uncaughtException` is just a bad idea.
-This is why we recommend things like multiple processes and supervisors: crashing and restarting is often the most reliable way to recover from an error.

-We also don't recommend using [domains](https://nodejs.org/api/domain.html).
-It generally doesn't solve the problem and is a deprecated module.

 #### Use try-catch

 Try-catch is a JavaScript language construct that you can use to catch exceptions in synchronous code.
 Use try-catch, for example, to handle JSON parsing errors as shown below.